-- 7.2.1 The complete Site archive, which will include paper records, photographic records, graphics, artefacts, ecofacts and digital data, will be prepared following the standard conditions for the acceptance of excavated archaeological material by the appropriate Museum, and in general following nationally recommended guidelines (SMA 1995; Brown 2011; ADS 2013; ClfA 2014c). - 7.2.2 All archive elements will be marked with the unique Wessex Archaeology Site code and museum accession code and a full index will be prepared. - 7.2.3 The site archive will be prepared for long-term storage in accordance with current guidelines (e.g. Walker 1990; MGC 1994 etc.).
-It is proposed in principle that, subject to the wishes of the landowner, the entire archive (including the finds) will be donated to and deposited with Neath Museum.
-Provision has been made for the cost of long term storage in the post-fieldwork costs. - 7.2.4 Until final deposition with the museum the archive will be stored at the offices of WA Southern Region in Salisbury.
+- 7.2.1 The complete Site archive, which will include paper records, photographic records, graphics, artefacts, ecofacts and digital data, will be prepared following the standard conditions for the acceptance of excavated archaeological material by the appropriate Museum, and in general following nationally recommended guidelines (SMA 1995; Brown 2011; ADS 2013; ClfA 2014c). - 7.2.2 All archive elements will be marked with the Site/accession code and a full index will be prepared. - 7.2.3 The site archive will be prepared for long-term storage in accordance with current guidelines (e.g. Walker 1990; MGC 1994 etc.).
+It is proposed in principle that, subject to the wishes of the landowner, the entire archive (including the finds) will be donated to and deposited with the designated museum repository.
+Provision has been made for the cost of long term storage in the post-fieldwork costs. - 7.2.4 A copy of the archive index (as a minimum) will be forwarded to the Royal Commission on the Ancient and Historical Monuments of Wales (RCAHMW).